brianpatman/LaravelSite/laravel-notes.md

 ## Array Map

 You can use array_map($callback,$array) to return a new array from an existing object.
+Good to use whenever you are using a loop on an array/object to build a new array/object.

 	array_map(function($file){
 		return $file->getContents();